cangjie-bot/cangjie_docs/docs/dev-guide/source_en/collections/collection_overview.md

-# Overview of Basic Collection Types
+# 1Overview of Basic Collection Types

 This chapter introduces several fundamental Collection types commonly used in the Cangjie language, including Array, ArrayList, HashSet, and HashMap.